ANSSI-FR/rust-guide/src/en/devenv.md

 <div class="reco" id="DENV-CARGO-LOCK" type="Rule" title="Track Cargo.lock in version control system">

-`Cargo.lock` files MUST be tracked by version control system.
+`Cargo.lock` files MUST be tracked by a version control system.

 </div>

 <div class="warning">

-Ongoing discussions occur on how to best protect and verify crates *on their first download* (according TOFU rule).
+Ongoing discussions occur on how to best protect and verify crates *on their first download* (according to the TOFU rule).
 For now, the security of the first download relies on the good security of the website [crates.io] and the GitHub hosted repository containing the registry index.
 In some cases, it may be preferable to opt for an alternative